robotframework/statuschecker/README.rst

 must match the error message fully.
 Having spaces between the status, the message and the possible regular expression prefix is optional.

+An alternative to using regular expressions is using glob patterns where ``*`` matches anything (including newline) and ``?`` matches any single character.
+This is can be accomplished by starting the expected message with ``GLOB:``.
+This is new in version 1.2.

-It is also possible to test only the beginning of the error by prefixing the expected message with ``STARTS:``.
+Finally, it is possible to test that the message starts with something by prefixing the expected message with ``STARTS:``.

 The following examples illustrate different ways to define test statuses and messages: